 At least that was my personal experience getting out there.
 Ending up with jobs that had me overworked and well, miserable.

-March of this year, I started working at foody.com.cy, after leaving a job like the one described above.
+March of 2017, I started working at foody.com.cy, after leaving a job like the one described above.
 Even from the interview I was feeling optimistic and excited, because no matter if I got the job or not, it was a different interview experience than what I was used to, and I had actually learned things.

 Starting, I felt the same as the interview, optimistic and excited.
 And I was not wrong to feel that way because the work environment here is not what I had experienced in other jobs.
 Here you don’t constantly feel stressed and anxious and you won’t find the typical company structure we’re all used to.